grame-cncm/faustdoc/mkdocs/docs/manual/architectures.md

 }
 ```

-The JSON file can be generated with `faust -json foo.dsp` command, or by program using the `JSONUI` UI architecture (see next *Some useful UI classes* section).
+The JSON file can be generated with `faust -json foo.dsp` command, or by program using the `JSONUI` UI architecture (see next *Some Useful UI Classes* section).

 Here is the description of ready-to-use UI classes, followed by classes to be used in developer code: